 The good news about sticking is that it can be avoided completely with a little bit of patience and simply not reassembling anything until the paint is absolutely dry.

 If you do encounter sticking, it can be resolved by rubbing a little talcum powder onto both surfaces.

-Another common cause of sticking is that the plasticizers in window and door gaskets can soften latex paint and in turn, sticking.
-This happens most often with new gaskets and dark coloured paints.
-It is best therefore to avoid painting gaskets when you can.
+Another common cause of sticking is that the plasticizers in a window and door gaskets can soften latex paint and in turn, sticking.
+This happens most often with new gaskets and dark colored paints.
+It is best, therefore, to avoid painting gaskets when you can.

-Maintaining the appearance of your walls is fairly simple when compared with other aspects of home maintenance, and with a little bit effort you won’t have to re-paint for many years…. unless you want to change the colour that is!
+Maintaining the appearance of your walls is fairly simple when compared with other aspects of home maintenance, and with a little bit effort, you won’t have to re-paint for many years…. unless you want to change the color that is!

 Read on to get more tips on interior painting.